IU (entertainer): 2013: First starring roles and Modern Times

 In the same period, IU released her second Japanese extended-play album, Can You Hear Me?, featuring her first original Japanese songs.
 Two tracks from the album were released as singles; "Beautiful Dancer" and "New World" peaked at number 66 and 76 respectively on the Billboard Japan Hot 100.
 Rolling Stone Japan gave the album a positive review, highlighting "Beautiful Dancer" and "Truth" as stand-out tracks.
 In an interview with Oricon, IU recalled how shocked and touched she was to receive "Beautiful Dancer" and "Truth" from R&B producers Jimmy Jam and Terry Lewis.
 Her next Japanese single, "Monday Afternoon", was released on September 11, 2013, debuting at number 27 on Billboard Japan Hot 100 chart and number 9 on Japan's Oricon Daily Chart.

 Almost two years after Last Fantasy, IU released her third studio album, Modern Times, on October 8, 2013.
 It was described to be "a big shift from the young singer's K-pop roots" that showcased a "more mature and sophisticated sound and image" than her previous work.
 IU composed and wrote two out of the album's 13 tracks, which ranged from swing to jazz, bossa nova, Latin pop and folk genres.
 The diversity of jazz styles and the mix of collaborative tracks were highlighted in reviews by Billboard and The Korea Herald.
 Modern Times debuted at number one on the Gaon Album Chart, while seven of its tracks achieved top ten positions on the Gaon Digital Chart with the lead single, "The Red Shoes" (분홍신), placing in the number one position.
 Similarly, the album debuted number four on Billboards World Albums Chart, with twelve tracks in the K-pop Hot 100 chart.
-The album was ranked number two on Billboard's "25 Greatest K-Pop Albums of the 2010s" list.
+The album was ranked number two on Billboards "25 Greatest K-Pop Albums of the 2010s" list.